 Make sure the card tsar reads the black card aloud with each of the optional answers for maximum funniness.
 And that’s it!
 You can set a point limit to decide a winner, or you can simply play until you’re sick of jokes about sperm whales.

-Naturally, this is in the card games for adults category – we’ve even included it in a guide to drinking card games, so it’s definitely one for after the kids are in bed.
+Naturally, this is for grown-ups only – we’ve even included it in a guide to drinking card games, so it’s definitely one for after the kids are in bed.
 There are family-friendly alternatives for anyone looking for something more PG.
 For example, Cards Against Humanity: Family Edition or Kids Against Maturity are both safe bets.

 Monikers